 This online form (ETIS) is to be completed between 30 and 6 days prior to your trip.
 With this new timeline, you will complete the online registration BEFORE you have received your negative RT-PCR test results taken within 3 days of departure.
 You will be asked to agree with the following conditions for entry:

-Please note, you will need to provide a print-out of your receipt with your ETIS number in conjunction with your negative test results in order to board your flight and again upon arrival in Tahiti.
+Please note, you will need to provide a print-out of your receipt with your ETIS number in conjunction with your CDC Vaccination Card and your negative test results in order to board your flight and again upon arrival in Tahiti.

 ALL Travelers (including children or minors) must sign a sworn statement acknowledging they will abide by all sanitary (health) regulations while in French Polynesia.
 This document can be downloaded here.